We Made It (Louis Tomlinson song)

-"We Made It" is a song by English singer and songwriter Louis Tomlinson, and the third single from his debut studio album Walls.
+"We Made It" is a song by English singer-songwriter Louis Tomlinson, and the third single from his debut studio album Walls.
 It was released on 24 October 2019, with the music video being released the same day.

 Background

 Tomlinson wrote the track in 2017, and teased it in February 2018.
 While there are parts of the track that concern Tomlinson "struggl[ing] to find [his] place" in the early days of being part of One Direction, most of the track was written about his relationship with his girlfriend Eleanor Calder as well as his fans, with Tomlinson remarking that the "sentiment of the chorus" is a "message to them".

 Critical reception

 Claire Shaffer of Rolling Stone described the song as "Britpop-tinged", with lyrics that feature "Tomlinson reflecting on a struggling relationship, [and] expressing pride in how they've made it through the hardships".
 Writing for MTV, Patrick Hosken said that Tomlinson sings "some of his most personal lyrics yet" on the track.
 Lilly Pace of Billboard called Tomlinson's single "a combined love letter to his girlfriend and thank you to fans" and described his performance on The Late Late Show with James Corden as "angelic".